Si-789/SafeSense/README.md

 - LCD display
 - Temperature sensor
 - Vibration sensor
-- Embedded systems logic

 ## How It Works
-The system continuously reads data from:
+The system continuously reads data from the vibration and temperature sensors.
-- a vibration sensor for earthquake activity
-- a temperature sensor for fire risks

-The Arduino processes the sensor data in real time and determines:
+The Arduino processes this data and determines whether:
-- earthquake risk
+- earthquake activity is detected
-- fire risk
+- fire risk is detected
-- combined critical hazard conditions
+- both hazards are detected together

-The LCD display updates based on the detected hazard condition, providing users with immediate safety instructions.
+The LCD display then updates with different safety messages depending on the situation.

 Examples:
 - Earthquake → "Drop & Cover"